Centric Swap (CNS) Price Reaches $0.0003 on Top Exchanges

 According to CryptoCompare, “In the Centric economy, there are two currencies, Centric Cash and Centric Rise.
 Each currency serves a different purpose.
 Centric Cash (CNS) provides liquidity, facilitating the flow of capital in and out of the economy.
 Centric Rise (CNR) is a store of value used within the economy. “

-It is usually not currently possible to purchase alternative cryptocurrencies such as Centric Swap directly using US dollars.
-Investors seeking to trade Centric Swap should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Coinbase or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Centric Swap using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as Centric Swap directly using US dollars.
+Investors seeking to trade Centric Swap should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Gemini or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Centric Swap using one of the exchanges listed above.

 Receive News & Updates for Centric Swap Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Centric Swap and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.